Octomore, the ultimate peat whisky

 Octomore is a must-try whisky for anyone who wants to experience the world's strongest peat and enjoys something fun and challenging.

-The Octomore lineup surprises whisky enthusiasts with new editions every year.
+The Octomore lineup features a new edition every year.
+Whiskey It surprises enthusiasts.

 .The series from .1 to .4 each have different characteristics, so it is fun to find one that suits your taste.